Am0rphous/Awesome/README.md

 - [Discord](https://discord.com/) - Discord is a VoIP, instant messaging and digital distribution platform.
 Users communicate with voice calls, video calls, text messaging, media and files in private chats or as part of communities called "servers".
 Servers are a collection of persistent chat rooms and voice chat channels. [wikipedia](https://en.wikipedia.org/wiki/Discord_(software))
   - [Eth-Price-Bot](https://github.com/hjoelh/Eth-Price-Bot) - Simple discord bot to display the current ethereum price.
 - [Discourse](https://github.com/discourse/discourse) - A platform for community discussion.
 Free, open, simple.
-- [Jami](https://git.jami.net/savoirfairelinux/ring-project) -Jami is a serverless peer-to-peer communication platform that delivers maximum privacy via end-to-end encryption.
+- [Jami](https://git.jami.net/savoirfairelinux/ring-project) - Jami is a serverless peer-to-peer communication platform that delivers maximum privacy via end-to-end encryption.
 Installation e.g. `sudo snap install jami-gnome` [snapcraft.io/jami-gnome](https://snapcraft.io/jami-gnome)
 - [Jitsi Meet](https://github.com/jitsi/jitsi-meet) - Secure, Simple and Scalable Video Conferences that you use as a standalone app or embed in your web application.
   - [Jibri](https://github.com/jitsi/jibri) - Jitsi BRoadcasting Infrastructure.
 Jibri provides services for recording or streaming a Jitsi Meet conference.
   - [Set Up Jibri for Jitsi Recording/Streaming](https://nerdonthestreet.com/s/15) - This tutorial will demonstrate how to install Jibri to add recording and streaming functionality to a Jitsi Meet server.